Blandford-Znajek jets in galaxy formation simulations: method and implementation: Jets with fixed power and direction: Results

 In Fig.~\ref{fig: jet energy evolution length}, the total energy contained within the jet lobe and the total energy that has been injected into the northern lobe of the jet are shown by the thick and thin black lines, respectively, while the kinetic and thermal components of this total lobe energy are shown by the orange and purple lines, respectively\footnote{We wish to emphasise that following analysis should not be interpreted as predictions for the final partitioning of the injected jet energy since the volume we define to be the jet lobes can have net inflow/outflow.
 Similarly, once turbulence takes hold and disrupts the jet, our jet tracer definition of `lobes' will not refer to a coherent volume and so this analysis is better thought of as quantifying the energy content of jet-dominated material.}.

 We can see that, in most runs, the total energy in the jet lobes remains below the injected energy throughout their evolution, as would be expected since the jet inflation does work on the surrounding CGM (and this measure of total energy does not account for any energy in jet material that does not satisfy our lobe criterion, although we expect this to have a negligible effect).
-In the `standard' CGM runs, when the jet length has reached $3000$~pc, the ratio of the lobe energy to the injected energy decreases with jet power, ranging from $0.66$ in the `low' power jet to $0.52$ in the `high' power jet.
-In the `dense' CGM runs there is not a clear trend, however, as is particularly evident from the late-time evolution of the `low' power jet, where total energy in the jet lobes is $1.44$ times the injected energy at the final time (i.e. when its length has reached $1770\; {\rm pc}$).
+In the `standard' CGM runs, the ratio of the lobe energy to the injected energy decreases with jet power, while in the `dense' CGM runs there is not a clear trend.

 The jets in the `standard' CGM case all show similar behaviour: the kinetic energy component remains dominant throughout (with the average kinetic fraction ranging from $0.75$ - $0.85$), the only exception at very early times when the thermal content of the lobes is high due to initial shock-heating that occurs as the jet breaks out of the circumnuclear disc.
 At later times, even though the thermal energy content never becomes comparable to the kinetic, as the jets propagate further from the black hole the thermal component is more significant.
 The fraction of the lobe energy in thermal energy is larger for higher power jets and by the time the jet length reaches $3000\; {\rm pc}$ this amounts to $\sim 0.32$ for the `high' power jet, $\sim 0.26$ for the `medium' power jet and $\sim 0.24$ for the `low' power jet.
 This increase in thermal fraction correlates with the strength of the reverse shock at the head of the jet (see Fig.~\ref{fig: Momentum flux}), however other factors such as entrainment and mixing in the lobes will also be at play here.